 The example below is a very particular, and unique, design – an armchair style bedside commode which has been specifically designed to fit into a corner, so that it cannot tip over when the user sits down – it’s called a Derby Corner Commode.

 If you want to know more about armchair commodes, I have an article about the different types and I have listed all the models that I could find, as there are not that many.
 You can find that article here.

 Derby Corner Commode

-I hope that this was of use to you, and if you want to know anything more about bedside commodes you will find lots of articles on them in the Beginners section of the main navigation menu of the site.
+I hope that this was of use to you, and if you want to know anything more about bedside commodes, you will find lots of articles on them in the Beginners’ section of the main navigation menu of this website.